View basket (0 items $0.00)

 New Study Shows Yoga Offers Cumulative Benefits for Depression

 Compelling research continues to mount showing the positive effects of yoga on depression.
-A new, randomized controlled study suggests that weekly hatha yoga classes could improve depression symptoms by over 50% in people suffering from major depression when used in addition to antidepressant medication.
+A randomized controlled study suggests that weekly hatha yoga classes could improve depression symptoms by over 50% in people suffering from major depression when used in addition to antidepressant medication.

 Depression is debilitating and widespread; each year, over 15 million adults in America suffer from depression.
 The current treatment approach offered is a combination of antidepressant medication and psychotherapy.
 But what can we do if antidepressant medication isn’t enough and depressive symptoms persist?
 This is precisely the question that Brown University research psychologist Lisa Uebelacker, PhD and colleagues wanted to answer.